 Grant Porter, Assistant Coach

-Assistant Coach Grant Porter has completed his 4th years on the Tar Heel staff.
-Porter, a 2004 graduate of UNC, has been a part of both national titles in school history.
-Porter helped lead the Tar Heels to their first national championship in 2001 and again as an assistant coach in 2011.
+Grant Porter begins his ninth season as an assistant coach for the North Carolina men's soccer program in 2019.
+A key figure in both national titles in school history, the 2004 UNC graduate helped lead the Tar Heels to their first national championship as a player in 2001 and again as an assistant coach in 2011.

 Porter assists in all aspects of the program from handling travel plans to recruiting.
-Carolina brought in the No. 3 recruiting class for the 2012 season in Porter’s first season on staff.
+Carolina has routinely brought in top-10 recruiting classes in recent years: No. 3 in 2012, No. 4 in 2013, No. 7 in 2015, No. 1 in 2016 and the 2017 group was ranked No. 2 in the nation.

 He played alongside 16 MLS draft picks as a player, and has helped guide 19 players into professional soccer since becoming a Tar Heel assistant coach in 2011.

 Porter’s 11 years with the Carolina program is likely unmatched by any other former player turned coach in Tar Heel history.
 His resume includes the aforementioned two national titles in 2001 and 2011, and a perfect 11 appearances in the NCAA Championship.

 Porter has been a member of five Atlantic Coast Conference regular season championship clubs, and two ACC Championship title teams.

 Additionally, his 11 seasons donning Carolina blue has seen his clubs notch an overall record of 175-44-26, a winning percentage of .767.
 That figure includes a 68-18-5 record as a player and a 107-26-21 mark as an assistant coach.